 To get that chili spice flavor, you mix your spices and rub it directly onto the meat on both sides.
 (Get the complete recipe at the end of this post.)
 You aren't breading the meat, just rubbing it into all the nooks and crannies where it has been tenderized.

-If you love Country Cookin’ like this, here are more recipes for you:
+If you love Cookin' like this, here are more:

 Once the steak is spiced, cook it in butter over medium high heat.
 You want both sides to be brown.
 Don't worry about cooking it all the way through.
 It will cook in the oven later.
 Transfer the well-browned round steak pieces to a plate and cover for later.